EzioTheDeadPoet/SME-FT-/README.md

 #### What is this list trying to offer ?

-This modlist aims to be a resource for modders with at least enough of an experience in skyrim modding in general, to be able to trouble shoot your own modlists mith the documentation provided for the mods in their descriptions, preexisting guides on the matter of modding and the tools provided by the modding community and their documentation.
+This modlist aims to be a resource for modders with at least enough of an experience in skyrim modding in general, to be able to trouble shoot their own modlists mith the documentation provided for the mods in their descriptions, preexisting guides on the matter of modding and the tools provided by the modding community and their documentations.
-Or people who want a bareable vanilla experience with all the unofficial patches and fixes.
+Or people who just want a vanilla experience with all the unofficial patches and fixes.
+One resource I highly recommend is [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.

 This resoucre is intended to bring the most common tools and fixes for skyrim and integrate them in an Organized maner so modlist creators and modders have an easier way of getting a stable initial semivanilla setup with only a little effort.